smspillaz/deep-learning-notes/convolutional-networks.md

 One can also learn the features using a method that doesn't require a full backprop at every step - train the first layer in isolation, then train the second layer and so on.

+## Inception Architecture
+How do you know what filter size to use at each later?
+Do you use 3x3?
+5x5?
+This is tricky to understand.

+Another approach is to use all of them and let the model decide.
+Do the convolutions in parallel and concatenate the resulting feature maps.

+We have inception modules as follows:

+We take a 1x1 -> 3x3 convolution, a 1x1 -> 5x5 convolution
+and a 3x3 max pool -> 1x1 convolution, plus a 1x1 convolution

+So in all, four options: 1x1 (passthrough), 3x3, 5x5, maxpool

+The network just picks weights from the ones that work best.

+What's up with all the 1x1 convolutions?
+They reduce the dimensionality of the feature maps coming in from the previous layers.

+How does this work?

+First, understand the problem that this is trying to solve.
+Say that we do not use the 1x1 convolution.
+What happens in this case?

+Each inception layer at level 3 has output size 28x28x256.
+We have 192 28x28 feature maps.

+The 1x1 convolution takes us from 192 28x28 feature maps to 16 28x28 feature
+maps.
+This shrinks computation by a factor of 10.

+## More on 1x1 convolutions
+We can also combine 1x1 convolutions with a stride in prder to do dilated convolutions, which is basically a more computationally efficient way of doing pooling if you